-- Sustainability planning and strategies for continuing the project beyond the 4-year period of performance. - ii.
-Leveraging state Medicaid agency partnership to explore innovative reimbursement strategies. - iii.
+- i.
+How volume aggregation will lead to long-term sustainable rural maternal and obstetric hospital services in the service area. - ii.
+Sustainability planning and strategies for continuing the project beyond the 4-year period of performance. - iii.
+Leveraging state Medicaid agency partnership and other payers to explore innovative reimbursement strategies. - iv.
 Potential sources of support for sustainability beyond federal funding.

-Sub-criterion four: Methodology - Maintaining Network Commitment 3 points The quality and extent to which the applicant details:
+Sub-criterion four: Methodology - Maintaining Network Commitment 3 points

+The quality and extent to which the applicant details: